AeroSteveO/TriviaBot/README.md

 Questions exist in files under $BOTDIR/questions.
 Each round, a file is selected at random, then a line is selected at random from the file.

 The answer is then masked and the question is asked.
-Periodically, the bot will ask the current question again and unmask a letter.
+Periodically, the bot unmask a letter of the current question.
 This happens three times before the answer is revealed.

 What the bot doesn't do.
 ------------------------